-Built in 1992, this award-winning, 22,000 sq. ft. facility is dedicated solely to the Earth and Environmental Sciences Department, and serves as a reflection of Taylor’s approach to the “field” of environmental science: humans working in and with nature.
+Our award-winning, 22,000 square foot facility is dedicated solely to the Earth and Environmental Sciences Department and serves as a reflection of Taylor’s approach to the “field” of environmental science: humans working in and with nature.

-The Randall Center was designed to be a visual and physical gateway to the adjacent 145-acre arboretum and incorporates state-of-the-art interior environmental design with exterior views of adjacent natural areas.
-This facility is used for teaching, research and service and includes faculty offices, classrooms, labs, and features for educational outreach.
+The Randall Center was designed to be a visual and physical gateway to the adjacent 145-acre arboretum.
+It incorporates state-of-the-art interior environmental design with exterior views of adjacent natural areas.
+This facility is used for teaching, research and service and houses faculty offices, classrooms, labs, and features for educational outreach.

 The facilities include:

-- Greenhouse used for course labs, research, and campus horticultural projects
+- Greenhouse for course labs, research, and campus horticultural projects

-- Museum which houses the Bower collection of North American and African Savanna specimens
+- Museum housing the Bower Collection of North American and African Savanna Specimens

-- Environmental growth chambers where the student researcher can control all environmental aspects for the monitoring of plant growth during experimentation
+- Environmental growth chambers where student researchers can control all environmental aspects for the monitoring of plant growth during experimentation

 - Geographic Information System (GIS) with computer software for geographic database mapping and large format printing

-- Large Rock and Mineral Collection which is both on display and used in course work, especially for students focused on Earth Sciences
+- Large Rock and Mineral Collection on display and used in coursework, especially for students focusing on Earth Sciences

 - Numerous equipment items for field research in botany, ecology, geology, soils and hydrology

-Located just outside the Randall Center, this 145-acre natural area contains a variety of ecosystems used for course-based teaching and faculty-student research, including: mature woodlands, meadows, a small pond, a prairie demonstration plot and a 5-year succession plot.
-The arboretum has instrumentation for ongoing monitoring of weather conditions within the various ecosystems of the arboretum.
+Just outside the Randall Center, this 145-acre natural area contains a variety of ecosystems used for teaching course material and faculty-student research, including: mature woodlands, meadows, a small pond, a prairie demonstration plot, and a 5-year succession plot.
+The arboretum has instrumentation for ongoing monitoring of weather conditions within its various ecosystems.

 Prairie Restoration Project

-Located just across from the Taylor University campus, Avis Prairie is a 25-acre ecological restoration.
-Since its inception, Taylor students have conducted numerous field-based research projects, including: prairie succession and soil development, the effects of nutrient enrichment on prairie establishment and structure, strategies for increasing plant diversity, and the effects of flood events.
+Just across from the Taylor University campus is Avis Prairie, a 25-acre ecological restoration.
+Since its inception, Taylor students have conducted numerous field-based research projects including: prairie succession and soil development, the effects of nutrient enrichment on prairie establishment and structure, strategies for increasing plant diversity, and the effects of flood events.

 Taylor “Square mile”